Skip to content

 Quick start with the official Helm chart

-Helm is the package manager for Kubernetes—it simplifies deploying applications by bundling all the necessary Kubernetes resources (Deployments, Services, ConfigMaps, etc.) into a single "chart."
-Instead of writing and managing dozens of YAML files manually, you can deploy complex applications with a single command.
+Helm is the package manager for Kubernetes.
+It bundles all the Kubernetes resources an application needs (Deployments, Services, ConfigMaps, etc.) into a single "chart," so you can deploy the whole thing with one command instead of managing dozens of YAML files by hand.

 Predibase retired their public Helm repository in late 2024, so the supported workflow is to clone the LoRAX repository and install the chart from disk.
 Run these commands from your workstation: